-Moreover, when heated strongly, it releases carbon dioxide to form another oxide of calcium know as calcium oxide, or quicklime.
-This quicklime, when added to water forms a base that is extensively used all over the world in the chemical industry.
-Marble and limestone, both of which are used for flooring, are actually different forms of calcium carbonate only.
-When water percolates through carbonate rocks, it partially dissolves these rocks and causes formations of stalactites and stalagmites.
+Moreover, when heated strongly, it releases carbon dioxide to form another oxide of calcium knows as calcium oxide or quicklime.
+This quicklime, when added to water forms a base that is extensively important all over the world in the chemical industry.
+Also, marble and limestone, both of which are used for flooring, are actually different forms of calcium carbonate.
+Furthermore, when water percolates through carbonate rocks, it partially dissolves these rocks and causes formations of stalactites and stalagmites.

-Difference between Calcium Carbonate and Calcium Citrate
+What is the Difference Between Calcium Carbonate and Calcium Citrate?